syricano/belsy-final/Belsy-Project-Plan.md

 Associations:

-One user can have many reservations.
+One user can have many reservations

 2. Tables Model
 Attributes: